tasmota/docs/docs/Zigbee.md

 This is often not desirable.
 We will now bind the remote to a group address so you can selectively turn on and off a group of devices.

 We will choose group address `101` below, but you can take any number between 1 and 65535.
-We need to bind cluster 6 (On/Off) for both endpoints 1 and 2.
+We need to bind cluster 6 (On/Off) for **both endpoints 1 and 2**.

 > **Press any button on the switch** to get it out of sleep mode and immediatly after send the following command: